DarkRhyfel/odin-landing-page/README.md

-# odin-landing-page
-Landing Page Project.
+# Landing Page Project

+## HTML and CSS Review

+- Styles and Flexbox.
+- Designing a web page from scratch.